shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

 8. Now in the `onCreate()` function, will will need to add a few things following `setContentView`.
 We need to need to retrieve the file from the ImageView within the RecyclerView, as well as the date from the file.
 We then set our TextView to the date that the image was taken.
 In addition, we need to decode the image again since we are pulling from a file.
 Like we did in the RecyclerView ImageView, we will set the ImageView to the bitmap that was returned as a result of decoding the image file.
+If you want to return back to the layout with the images in the RecyclerView,  you just tap on the screen which finishes the  `ImageViewActivity`.